RaminMammadzada/file-upload-dotnet-api/README.md

 ### Simple File Uploader with Angular

-This is frontend application of the home task for the company Flying Donkey.
+This is a backend application of the home task for the company Flying Donkey.

-The following tasks are done:
+The tasks that are needed to be done:

 - [x] File size and file types that can be uploaded to the server must be configurable.
 Validation for invalid data should present.